-All counsel and pro se parties are required to appear at the scheduling conference unless (1) the parties file a joint proposed scheduling order within the time frame set in the Order on Pre-Trial Deadlines, (2) the Court enters a scheduling order prior to the scheduling conference date, or (3) the Court cancels the scheduling conference.
+All counsel and pro se parties are required to appear at the scheduling conference unless (1) the parties file a joint proposed scheduling order within the time frame set in the order on pre-trial deadlines, (2) the Court enters a scheduling order prior to the date set for the scheduling conference, and (3) the Court cancels the scheduling conference.
 All counsel and pro se parties are required to attend all pre-trial conferences.
 If an attorney or a pro se party fails to appear at a pre-trial conference, or otherwise fails to abide by the requirements of this Rule or the scheduling order, the Court will take such action as it deems appropriate which may include the imposition of sanctions or dismissal of the adversary proceeding.

-(c) Telephone Participation in Pre-Trial and Status Conferences.
+(c) Remote Participation in Pre-Trial and Status Conferences.

-Counsel and pro se parties may participate in pre-trial and status conferences by telephone if approved by the Court, and scheduled with the courtroom deputy, at least one business day in advance.
+Counsel and pro se parties may participate in pre-trial and status conferences remotely if the Court approves their remote appearance, they have notified the other parties of their intent to appear remotely, and they have arranged for a remote appearance, through the courtroom deputy, at least one business day in advance.
 See also Vt.
-LBR 5070-1(d).
+LBR 5070-1(d); Vt.
+LB Appendix IX.